diaspora/api-documentation/_routes/posts.md

 Please note that this is a very simple post.
 See above for additional fields that could be included in this response object.

+Required API scope: `public:read` or `private:read` depending on the post visibility

 ### Request

 ~~~